standout/typora-theme-standout/README.md

 - The code color scheme was inspired by the VSCode theme [Winter is Coming](https://vscodethemes.com/e/johnpapa.winteriscoming/winter-is-coming-light-no-italics)

+- Standout based their version on [YiNNx](https://github.com/YiNNx)'s [typora-theme-lapis](https://github.com/YiNNx/typora-theme-lapis).

 ## License

-The Lapis Typora theme is released under the MIT License.
+The Standout theme is released under the MIT License.
 You are free to use, modify, and distribute this theme.

 ---